Syllabus

 How can I get help or contact the instructors?

 For big questions – stuck on the homework, question about a grade, confusion/questions about the reading – the best thing is to come to our office hours.
 You will get better help from us during office hours than over email.
-There’s no need to ask before signing up for hours.

-- Be professional (include a subject line, a greeting, e.g., “Dear Prof. XYZ,”)
+Be professional (include a subject line, a greeting, e.g., “Dear Prof. XYZ,”) Be brief (I won’t be offended!)

 Counseling & Psychiatry Services